Shingles Vaccine May Protect Against Alzheimer's: New Study Identifies Three Repurposed Drugs

 Medically reviewed | Published: | Evidence level: 1A

-A landmark study published in February 2026 has identified three existing medications that may help prevent or slow Alzheimer's disease, with the recombinant shingles vaccine (Shingrix) emerging as the most promising candidate.
-After reviewing 80 drugs, an international panel of experts found that the shingles vaccine, sildenafil (Viagra), and riluzole showed the strongest evidence for repurposing against dementia.
-Previous research had already linked the shingles vaccine to a 51% reduction in dementia risk among adults aged 65 and older, and experts are now calling for dedicated clinical trials.
+Growing evidence suggests that three existing medications may help prevent or slow Alzheimer's disease, with the recombinant shingles vaccine (Shingrix) emerging as the most promising candidate.
+Research evaluating dozens of drugs for potential repurposing against dementia has highlighted the shingles vaccine, sildenafil (Viagra), and riluzole as showing the strongest evidence.
+Multiple observational studies have linked the shingles vaccine to a substantial reduction in dementia risk among older adults, and experts are now calling for dedicated clinical trials.

 📅 Published: